Mai13/resources_with_notes/docs/deep_learning_with_PyTorch/notes_on_deep_learning_with_pytorch.md

 ### Tabular data

-This data is a table containing one row per sample (or record), in which col- umns contain one piece of information about the sample.
+This data is a table containing one row per sample (or record), in which columns contain one piece of information about the sample.

 At first, assume that there’s no meaning in the order in which samples appear in the table.
 Such a table is a collection of independent samples, unlike a time-series, in which samples are related by a time dimension.